Trends and drivers

 • Health and hygiene are top-of-mind for consumers everywhere.

 • Greater flexibility is required within the hotel and restaurant sector.

-• More user-friendly equipment, machines that are easier to clean, hygienic surfaces, and new materials will be requested.
+• More user-friendly equipment, machines that are easier to clean, hygienic surfaces, and new materials will be required.

 Increasing workforce participation

-The increase in workforce participation by women and by a widening of the working-age span leads to increased disposable household income, while available time for household chores, such as cooking and cleaning, has decreased.
+The increase in workforce participation and the extension of the working age means that the time for household chores, such as cooking and cleaning has decreased.

 Increased urbanization drives demand for out-of-home consumption, especially out-of-home dining.
-Urbanization also increases the proportion of white-collar jobs, which pushes more people to require external food, beverage, and laundry services to save time and space.
-In addition, urbanization leads to increased traffic in public places, such as shopping centers and train stations, resulting in increased demand for fastfood and beverages.
+Urbanization also increases the proportion of white-collar jobs, which means more people require external food, beverage, and laundry services to save time and space.
+In addition, urbanization leads to increased traffic in public places, such as shopping centers and train stations, resulting in increased demand for fast-food and beverages.

-The global digitalization trend is affecting the way we work and interact, and changes the eco-system of our customers’ business.
+Global digitalization is affecting the way we work and interact, and is changing the eco-system of our customers’ business.
 An increased demand for connected solutions, process optimization, and efficiency will be driven by new technologies, demanding future investments, strategic focus, and knowledge.